 Days 6-7: Bay of Islands

 Driving northwest, you'll reach the sandy beaches and calm waters of Opua in the subtropical Bay of Islands.
 This group of 144 islands is found just off the east coast of New Zealand's northern stretches, where swimming, sailing and dolphin encounters are enjoyed year-round.
 There's history here, too, with the colonisation of New Zealand officially recognised in 1840 at the Waitangi Treaty House.
-The following day you'll take part in a Dolphin Eco Experience, which gives you the opportunity, weather permitting, to swim with a dolphins in their natural environment.
+The following day you'll be treated to a wildlife cruise through the ultra-scenic Bay of Islands, keeping your eyes out for dolphins and whales.
+You'll even pause at the majestic Hole in the Rock.
+If you travel between October and March, there's the option to upgrade to a Dolphin Eco Experience, which gives you the opportunity to swim with a dolphins in their natural environment.

 Stay: Seaspray Suites (Superior) or The Sanctuary @ Bay of Islands (Deluxe)